openseattle/openseattle.github.io/_posts/2017-06-18-EJ-Hack-Seattle.md

+---
-# **Seattle’s First Environmental Justice Hackathon**
+title: "Seattle’s First Environmental Justice Hackathon"
+published: true
+layout: page
+description: "50 people gathered at Facebook on April 28-29th, 2017 for the first-ever environmental justice (EJ) hackathon in Seattle.
+They quickly organized into groups, based on ideas they had pitched the week before in a Facebook group with scaffolding from organizers."
+type: post
+author: Audrey Le
+---

 50 people gathered at Facebook on April 28-29th, 2017 for the first-ever environmental justice (EJ) hackathon in Seattle.
 They quickly organized into groups, based on ideas they had pitched the week before in a Facebook group with scaffolding from organizers.

 These ideas were built overnight:

 1. **CO2 Life cycle analysis:** a database & tool that makes it easy to see—and understand—the environmental impact of products you might buy.